-While only 27% of companies with a Digital CS program have well-established KPIs, 60% report their KPIs are currently "under construction."
+While only 29% of companies with a Digital CS program have well-established KPIs, 59% report their KPIs are currently "under construction."
 An interesting finding: Companies that do have Digital CS KPIs are using the same metrics as they do for human-led CS (renewal rates, NRR, logo churn).
 At first glance, this makes sense.
-The ultimate goals of Digital CS programs should be the same-driving adoption, retention, and expansion.
-However, the leading indicators of Digital CS programs are much different-there is often little to no human assessment of risk or opportunity.
-Teams need to increase their focus on collecting and acting on signals from user engagement with your products, one-to-many campaigns, and self-serve assets.
-Customer Health Scores and NPS for the Win It should come as no surprise that Customer Health Scores were the number-one non-revenue measure of CS organizations in North America, with 60%.
-Organizations are looking for that holistic view into customer health that product adoption alone just doesn't always provide.
-Close behind was Net Promoter Score (NPS) at 59%.
+The ultimate goals of Digital CS programs should be the same: driving adoption, retention and expansion.
+However, the leading indicators for Digital CS programs are much different, and there is often little to no human assessment of risk or opportunity.
+Teams need to increase their focus on collecting and acting on signals from user engagement with your products, 1:many campaigns, and self-serve assets.

+Net Promoter Score for the Win (NPS)

+Net Promoter Score is the number one non-revenue measure of CS organizations in Europe (64%), with Product Usage and Customer Health Score close behind at 62%.
 NPS can be a polarizing topic.
 And it's not a panacea.
 Mature CS organizations use NPS as an early signal of risk or opportunity.
 Are you immediately driving advocacy off promoter NPS?
 Why not?
 Further, they confirm the validity of NPS on lagging outcomes to ensure NPS scores are not mischaracterizing the customer situation.

-Expansion Revenue Responsibilities Still Up for Grabs Of our participants, 42% report that CS is responsible for renewals, while 33% report Account Management, and 15% say that Sales own renewals.
-It is important to note that these findings are closely correlated to company size and ACV, so make sure you factor those things in when you're looking at your own company.
+Expansion Revenue Responsibilities Still Up for Grabs

+Of our participants, 54% report that CS is responsible for renewals, while 33% report Account Management is, and 13% say that Sales owns renewals.
+Important to note that these findings are closely correlated to company size and ACV, so make sure you factor those things in when you're looking at your own company.
 In our conversations, we hear a lot more discussion and planning around CSMs "owning their number" for expansion.
 Next year, look for CSMs with expansion responsibility to shoot up.